Vision Therapy for Kids with ADD or ADHD

 Moreover, if your child has been misdiagnosed with ADD or ADHD, they can be subject to stigmas and negative behaviors from their peers, which can harm their self-esteem and confidence levels well into their adult years.

 Give your child the tools they need to succeed in school and in life and schedule an appointment with Dr. Cameron McCrodan or Dr. Scott Irvine at Opto-mization NeuroVisual Performance.

 Often there are gains seen within days or weeks.
 However, It can take up to 6 months to see the full results, although this may depend on each patient and their specific therapy regimen.
 In addition to the exercises, visual aids, or eyeglasses, the vision therapy plan includes close monitoring and follow-up appointments.
 Over the course of the program, the doctor will determine how many visits are needed in order to achieve the best results.

 How We Can Help

 Understanding the difference between actual attention disorders and similar behaviors caused by vision problems is of utmost importance, and can save you and your child the frustration of being placed in the wrong camp and treating the wrong problem.
-Thanks to the breadth of knowledge and years of experience, Dr. Cameron McCrodan and Dr. Yunie Kim will be able to determine whether your child has ADHD, ADD or functional vision problems.
+Thanks to the breadth of knowledge and years of experience, Dr. Cameron McCrodan or Dr. Scott Irvine will be able to determine if any underlying functional vision problems are impacting your child.

-At The Vision Therapy Center at Opto-mization NeuroVisual Performance, our goal is to ensure your children’s visual health develops correctly so that they excel in school and in life.
-We do this by teaching them a variety of techniques to strengthen eye muscles, focus on images at both near and far distances, eye teaming, and more.
+At Opto-mization NeuroVisual Performance our goal is to ensure your children’s visual health develops correctly so that they excel in school and in life.
+We do this by teaching them a variety of techniques to strengthen the functioning of their eyes, focus on images at both near and far distances, eye teaming and more.
 As the young patient learns and practices these skills and techniques, they will retain what they’ve learned throughout adulthood.